 # indipyterm

-This indipyterm package provides a terminal client, which connects to the port, allowing you to view and control your instrument from a terminal session.
+This indipyterm package provides a terminal client, which connects to an INDI server, allowing you to view and control your instrument from a terminal session.

 INDI - Instrument Neutral Distributed Interface.